 Investing in Research and Development: Investing in research and development to improve forest productivity, develop value-added forest products, and understand the ecological impacts of forest harvesting is crucial.
 Furthermore, investing in research and development in sustainable Forest product utilization can also lead to economic benefits for companies (Chambers et al. 2021).
 By creating more efficient and sustainable packaging options, companies can reduce their operating costs and improve their bottom line.
 Additionally, as consumers become more conscious of their environmental impact, they are more likely to support companies that prioritize sustainability.
 This can lead to increased customer loyalty, brand reputation, and market share for companies that invest in sustainable Forest product utilization research and development.

 Promoting Market Access and Fair Trade: Supporting the development of sustainable forest product enterprises, promoting fair trade practices, and improving market access can enhance the economic benefits of sustainable forest management (Zivojinovic et al. 2017).
 Promote market access and fair trade in sustainable Forest product utilization is through certification programs such as Fair Trade or Organic certifications.
-These programs help consumers identify products that have been produced in an ethical and sustainable manner, and they also provide producers with access to premium markets and prices for their goods (Buongiorno and Zhu 2017).
+These programs help consumers identify products that have been produced in an ethical and sustainable manner, and they also provide producers with access to premium markets and prices for their goods (Buongiorno and Zhu, 2017).
 By supporting these certification programs, consumers can make informed choices about the products they buy, while also supporting producers who adhere to fair trade and sustainability principles.
 This ultimately creates a more transparent and equitable food system for all involved.

 Addressing Climate Change Impacts: Implementing climate change adaptation and mitigation measures, such as promoting drought-resistant tree species and reducing deforestation rates, can help maintain forest health and productivity (Chandra et al. 2024).